Name

 (This code is effective for cases diagnosed 2021 and later.
 For cases diagnosed prior to 2021 see code: 9702/3.)

-Most patients present with advanced stage (III-IV) disease, with peripheral and/or abdominal lymphadenopathy and B symptoms.
+Most patients present with advanced disease and B symptoms.

-Most patients present with advanced stage (III-IV) disease, with peripheral and/or abdominal lymphadenopathy and B symptoms.
+Most patients present with advanced disease and B symptoms.

 Diagnostic Confirmation